laksh-ahuja06/local-language-ai-chatbot/README.md

-#  Local-Language AI Chatbot For Elderly Medicine Reminders: A low-cost NLP/AI system designed for voice-first, multilingual medication support
+#  Local-Language AI Chatbot For Elderly Medicine Reminders: NLP/AI system designed for voice-first, multilingual medication support

 AI models which I’ve chosen :
 IndicTrans2's role — using it as a pivot-language normalizer (local language → English/Hindi → back)